Platform Launching Q1 2026

 Common Issues We See

-The good news?
 If you're on deemed rates, you can switch immediately with no exit fees.
 There's no contract to break - you're already out of contract.
-Learn how our transparent 1p/kWh fee works.
+Learn how our transparent 1p/kWh fee works, or join the waitlist to get early access when we launch.

 What This Does NOT Mean